-A magnitude 7.2 (M_j) earthquake hit an inland region near the border of Iwate and Miyagi prefectures in the northern Japan on June 14, 2008.
+A magnitude 7.2 ( $M_J$ ) earthquake hit an inland region near the border of Iwate and Miyagi prefectures in the northern Japan on June 14, 2008.
 Since the epicenter is located in a mountainous region, the most roads in the affected areas were blocked by slope failures and landslides, and many villages were isolated.
-Hence, airborne and satellite remote sensing technologies were employed to obtain damage distribution in this event [7].
+Hence, airborne and satellite remote sensing technologies were employed to obtain damage distribution in this event (Geographical Survey Institute of Japan 2008).